jamesbuckett/aws-cloud-practitioner-essentials/01-first-time-block.md

 ## Opening Ceremony (15 Minutes)
 * Perform Opening Ceremony
 * Overview of the [Amazon Web Services Ecosystem](https://www.mindmeister.com/map/2345885899)
-* It is assumed Module 1,2 & 3 were reviewed in advance of this section
+* It is assumed Module 1, 2 & 3 were reviewed in advance of this section
-* This section is just a REVIEW of these modules
+* This section is just a *REVIEW* of these modules
 * If you finish the review ahead of schedule move ahead to the next section
 <br>